uqee/coretechs-stackedit-workspace/Documents Odds96/New June2021/TermsAndConditions.md.md

 6.3.
 If we cancel all Client's bets and winnings, the Client will be required to return funds that were withdrawn from his or her account.

 6.4.
-If you violate the terms of the clauses 6.1. (e), 6.1. (f), 6.1. (g), 6.1. (h), 6.1. (j) of these Terms and Conditions or clause 7 of the Legal document titled “Bonuses and Promo” , (1) we shall withdraw our obligation to return or otherwise compensate you for the funds deposited in your account; (2) your account shall be terminated; (3) all transactions made during the specified period shall be cancelled.
+If you violate the terms of the clauses 6.1. (e), 6.1. (f), 6.1. (g), 6.1. (h), 6.1. (j) of these Terms and Conditions or clause 7 of the Legal document titled “Bonuses and Promos” , (1) we shall withdraw our obligation to return or otherwise compensate you for the funds deposited in your account; (2) your account shall be terminated; (3) all transactions made during the specified period shall be cancelled.

 6.5.
 We reserve the right to temporarily suspend or permanently terminate your account at any time without explanation, including in cases where we believe that your account is being used in connection with suspicious activity, as well as in any other cases where this is required in accordance with applicable law or our internal policies.